Updated Wednesday, June 27, 2018

 Priority Violations: provision in the Food Code whose application contributes directly to the elimination, prevention or reduction to an acceptable level, of hazards associated with foodborne illness or injury when there is no other provision that more directly controls the hazard, as well as items with a quantifiable measure to show control of hazards such as cooking, reheating, cooling, and handwashing.
 Such items must be corrected within a time frame not to exceed 5 calendar days after the inspection.

-Core Violations: provision in the Food Code that is not designated as a priority item or a priority foundation item; and that usually relates to general sanitation, operational controls, sanitation standard operating procedures (SSOPs), facilities or structures, equipment design, or general maintenance.
+Core Violations: provisions in the Food Code that are not designated as a priority item or a priority foundation item; and that usually relates to general sanitation, operational controls, sanitation standard operating procedures (SSOPs), facilities or structures, equipment design, or general maintenance.
 Such items must be corrected within a time frame not to exceed 14 calendar days after the inspection.

 Field Notices: Field notices are generally issued to correct violations over time.
 An example is a construction notice for the installation of sinks and light fixtures.
 The notices may also consist of trash removal, extermination and grease pickup verification.
 The time frame generally ranges from 24 hours to 45 days.